askap-vast/vast-tools/docs/components/query.md

 **`forced_fits`**
 When set to `True` a forced fit will be produced at each queried location in each requested epoch where possible.

+!!! warning "Warning: Forced Fits Runtime"
+    Be patient with the execution of a `Query` when using the `forced_fits` option as it can take a little while to complete.

+!!! info "Info: Forced Fits Results"
+    See the [Forced Fits Results](#forced-fits-results) section for details on how the results of the forced fitting are added to the source result.

 **`forced_cluster_threshold`**
 Passed to the `cluster_threshold` parameter in [`forced_phot`](https://github.com/askap-vast/forced_phot){:target="_blank"}.